 The ASP semester experience is designed to provide adventure, challenge, and change.
 What distinguishes ASP is its unique ability to gather a diverse Christian community of college students, ASP and CCCU alumni, and other thoughtful Christians living and leading in the nation’s capital, all wanting to be conformed to Christ in all areas of life, including as purposed professionals.

-ASP gives you an insider’s access to substantive INTERNSHIP work experiences in our nation’s capital.
-There is no greater collection of leading organizations—commercial, governmental, non-profit advocacy, non-profit education and research—than what Washington, DC offers, providing you the possibility of building a bridge to virtually any career field.
+ASP gives you an insider’s access to substantive internship work experiences in our nation’s capital.
+You will find no greater collection of leading organizations—commercial, governmental, non-profit advocacy, non-profit education and research—than what Washington, DC offers, providing you the possibility of building a bridge to virtually any career field.
 Look over our list of recent internship placements.

 The benefits you gain from completing over 300 internship hours are significant:

 - Your affiliation with a nationally reputable organization makes your resume stand out.